Kuadrant/authorino/examples/README.md

 make local-setup
 ```

-The above will setup the local environment, deploy Authorino, Envoy and the sample API to be protected called **Talker API**.
+The above will setup the local environment, install and deploy Authorino, Envoy and the sample API to be protected called **Talker API**.

 Some of the examples involve having an external identity provider (IdP), such as [Keycloak](https://www.keycloak.org) and/or [Dex](https://dexidp.io), to support authentication.
 To launch the local test environment including as well both these IdPs deployed to the cluster, run instead: